A quick guide to startup funding

 Of the 200 per that are funded by top VC’s, 15 of those startups will generate nearly all of the economic return.
 The rest will either to go zero or limp along without generating much return.

-Therefore, even top VC’s tank over half their deals, and thus they have to be so careful and are so paranoid about being wrong.
+Therefore, even the top VC’s tank over half their deals.
+Thus, they have to be very careful and are somewhat paranoid about being wrong.

 The total odds of success are 1 in 2000